federatedplatforms/Kubernetes-BDI-Node/README.md

 - Run `helm dep update` to cache all charts as needed.
 - Run `helm upgrade --install -n DEPLOYMENT_NAMESPACE --create-namespace DEPLOYMENT_NAME .` to install the marked components.
 For example, `helm upgrade --install -n bdi-node --create-namespace bdi-node .`.

+### Uninstallation
+- Run `helm uninstall -n DEPLOYMENT_NAMESPACE DEPLOYMENT_NAME` to clear all deployed resources.
+For example, `helm uninstall -n bdi-node bdi-node`.
+- For a clean uninstall, it may help to also delete the namespace entirely.

 ## Future updates
 - Support ingress support for Client API, currently unsupported.
 - Support deployment of node as Notary